FS25: Important Tips to Finalize your first mod

 The following is a short list of what you need:

-• Your mod, packed in a Zip file: See the previous section about packaging your mod.
-You have the option here to use the modDesc.xml in your Zip file to fill in your mod’s metadata, or the information about your mod, such as the name, author, and description.
-Keep this checkbox enabled and many of the other fields of this page should automatically populate.
+- Your mod is packed in a zip file: See the previous section about packaging your mod.
+You have the option here to use the modDesc.xml in your Zip file to fill in your mod’s metadata or the information about your mod, such as the name, author, and description.
+Keep this checkbox enabled, and many of the other fields on this page should automatically populate.

-• Localized title and description: If you chose to load metadata from your modDesc.xml, these fields should already be filled in.
-Otherwise, you can fill them in manually.
+- Localized title and description: If you chose to load metadata from your modDesc.xml, these fields should already be filled in.
+Otherwise, you can fill them out manually.

 The approval process may take a day or two.

-You’ve created a mod and you’re releasing it to the world.
+You’ve created a mod, and you’re releasing it to the world.
 This mod is your responsibility.
 Players expect that if they run into a problem with your mod or if they have a question about it, you can fix the problem or try to answer the question.
-Most sites that host mods give you the ability to upload updates and fixes to your mod.
+Most sites hosting mods allow you to upload updates and fixes to your mod.
 Take advantage of this feature.
 Doing so makes you a positive contributor to the Farming Simulator community and the modding community in general.
-Maintain your first mod well and you’ll have a group of players eager to try out your next one when it’s ready.
+Maintain your first mod well, and you’ll have a group of players eager to try out your next one when it’s ready.

 Author: farmingsimulator25mods.com